 SHM advises groups to review the policy details and begin planning for how they will implement split (or shared) billing.
-Given the extension to the transition period until 2024, we recommend groups prioritize how they will implement the time-based component of the policy.
+Given the transition, we recommend groups prioritize how they will implement the time-based component of the policy.
+As we learn more, SHM will seek opportunities to share experiences and guidance with and across the SHM membership.